Another Fake Agency Referral Scam: Harper Literary / Bantam Wings

 HARPER LITERARY: THE FAKE

 The Harper Literary fake agent network includes three personas (at least, that I’ve discovered so far, thanks to authors’ questions and complaints): Samantha Riley Rose (or, depending on the solicitation, just plain Riley Rose), Rehan Lightwood, and Kaylae Miller.
-Someone has gone to some trouble to flesh out these personas, giving them individual websites, Twitter feeds, and even Facebook pages
+Someone has gone to some trouble to flesh out these personas, giving them individual websites, Twitter feeds, and even Facebook pages.

 On closer inspection, of course, it all falls apart.
 The Twitter feeds consist of the kind of generic, non-personal content that screams “bot generated”.
 The websites feature stock images (here’s Rehan Lightwood on his website, and here he is on Shutterstock; the original stock photo has been lightly altered to remove the beard and give him slightly different hair and features, but it’s still obviously the same picture), specifics-free biographies to foil verification attempts, and easily disprovable claims, such as Rehan’s claim to rep Damon Lindelof.
 And that’s not even mentioning the atrocious design template that all three websites share.